xTeroro/OPM/README.md

-# OPM Beta V2
+# OPM Beta V3

 Beta Warning: The program is still W.I.P. meaning the old manager files might not be compatible with the latest app!

-V2: Added more info for each of the passwords.
+V3: Stylisted the UI

 The Offline Password Manager or OPM for short is a fully offline and custom encrypted password manager and generator.